 Radical Jewelry Makeover (RJM):

-Is an Ethical Metalsmiths challenge which engages people through jewelry
+An Ethical Metalsmiths challenge which engages people through jewelry

 RJM relies on local “mines” – stashed jewelry boxes of participating donors – as a source of “raw” material.
 People donate jewelry, and it is de-constructed to the original components, and reconstructed into wearable works of art by artists, students, and professionals.

 Donated jewelry is rich with sentiment, and lends itself to conversation about source, future thinking design, and collaborative problem solving.
 The completed jewelry is auctioned off or sold through Galleries, Stores, or online to generate program funds and awareness.